 Where the game shines is in the openness it gives you to investigate its central crime.
 Other detective games often make investigation a matter of finding a glowing object in a murder scene.
 In Her Story, you have to scour short archived clips for clues, entering keywords into the in-game search engine, as though you were directly questioning the woman on film.

 Her Story has to make this list because, since its release in 2015, no-one has tried to copy it.
-It remains the best because it has no competitors.
+It remains one of the best PC games because it has no competitors.

 Want more?
 Here is our Her Story review.

-Everything Titanfall 2 does is pulled off flawlessly.
-It is simply one of the finest games ever made.
+Everything Titanfall 2 does it does flawlessly.
+It is simply one of the best PC games ever made.
 The flow of Pilot combat is still unmatched in showcasing how well shooting and movement can be combined in a first-person game, even with a time-to-kill ratio matching Call of Duty.
 On the other hand, the hulking, slow, strategic combat of Titan fights brings an entirely different mode of play, and interaction between the two phases is a whole other kettle of fish.
 Only Doom (2016) - which comes close to having its own entry in this list - competes with the pure thrill of managing to melee execute an opposing Titan.

-On top of that, Titanfall 2 has an extraordinary single-player campaign with some of the finest set-pieces we’ve ever seen.
+On top of that, Titanfall 2 has an extraordinary single-player campaign with some of the finest set-pieces we have ever seen.
 It is a masterpiece of pacing and structure, which manages to make even its sewer level a joy to play through.
-The most well-known mission, Effect and Cause, has gone down as one of the finest in memory, and for good reason - don’t spoil yourself, but do play it as soon as possible.
+The most well-known mission, Effect and Cause, has gone down as one of the finest in memory, and for good reason - do not spoil it for yourself, but do play it as soon as possible.